Oprah Winfrey Leadership Academy for Girls: 2007 incidents

 In the school's first year, a female member of the school staff was accused of physically and sexually abusing students.
 Winfrey flew to South Africa to meet with school officials and parents.
 The dorm matron was arrested after seven students submitted statements alleging assault and various accusations of abuse.
 A specialist on sexual violence with the South African Medical Research Council praised Winfrey's response as "phenomenal" because it sent a powerful message in a country afflicted with record high levels of sexual abuse.

 On 23 March 2010, the Associated Press reported that Winfrey settled the defamation lawsuit filed by one of the headmistresses at the Academy before the trial began.

 In March 2007, some parents complained because they were only allowed to visit their children once a month and the girls were only allowed to use their cell phones on weekends.
 John Samuels, the executive head of the school responded to the complaints by appealing to security and school spirit.

 Praise

 There have also been reports of praise for the school.
 According to Masechaba Hine, whose daughter and granddaughter both attend the school, her children "have no problems about the school, they are happy about everything."
 Hine has been so pleased with the experience that she even praised Winfrey personally, saying, "Oprah is an angel, she is God-sent...She came to my rescue when my husband was not working."

 Praise from Nelson Mandela

 One of the academy's most vocal fans was Nelson Mandela, who called Winfrey his hero because she understood that South Africa's gains in democracy would be nullified unless future generations were educated.

+The Oprah Winfrey Leadership Academy for Girls—located near Johannesburg and educating girls in Grades 8 through 12—is therefore a wonderfully appropriate gift to the people of South Africa, one that will endure over many lifetimes.
+When I went to the opening of her school, I looked at the shining faces of these young women and thought every one of them has the potential to be an Oprah Winfrey.
+The school is important because it will change the trajectory of these girls' lives and it will brighten the future of all women in South Africa.
+Oprah understands that in Africa, women and girls have often been doubly disadvantaged.
+They have had the curse of low expectations and unequal opportunities.